seapagan/github-changelog-md/docs/usage/config_file.md

     `Dependency Updates` section, but you can change this by setting the `extend_sections_index` value.
 See the
     [Custom Sections](options.md#custom-sections) section for more details.

+[^2]:
+    Set this to `0` to hide individual dependency update entries while still showing the summary count for the release.

 ## Real-world Example